 Cosy Homes Scheme

-Under the Cosy Homes Scheme, and in order to reduce energy waste, Energia Ireland provides:
+Under the Cosy Homes Scheme, Energia Ireland provides the following services:

 - Boiler replacement.

 - Installing and improving insulation and lining.